-The purpose of the Board is to provide oversight over the activities of NHEC and to act as a fiduciary on behalf of our members.
+The purpose of the Board is to provide oversight over the activities of New Hampshire Electric Cooperative (NHEC) and to act as a fiduciary on behalf of the members ensuring that the needs of the membership are met.

-A director shall meet his or her fiduciary duties as a director, including his or her duties as a member of a committee, so long as he or she undertakes the following duties of Care, Loyalty and Obedience:1
+A director shall meet his or her fiduciary duties as a director, including his or her duties as a member of a committee, so long as he or she undertakes the following duties of Care, Loyalty and Obedience:

-- Each member of the board, when discharging the duties of a director, shall act: (i) in good faith, and (ii) in a manner the director reasonably believes to be in the best interests of the NHEC.2 (Duty of Care) - 2.
+- 1. Each member of the board, when discharging the duties of a director, shall act: (i) in good faith, and (ii) in a manner the director reasonably believes to be in the best interests of the NHEC.
+(Duty of Care) - 2.
 Directors shall discharge their duties with the care that an ordinarily prudent person in a like position would exercise in similar circumstances.
-2 (Duty of Loyalty) - 3.
+(Duty of Loyalty) - 3.
 Directors shall ensure that the NHEC is operating in furtherance of its stated purposes (as set forth in its governing documents) and is operating in compliance with the law.
 (Duty of Obedience)

-II.
-GOALS
+11. GOALS